- Docs Home

 Specify placement rules

-To specify placement rules, first create a placement policy using CREATE PLACEMENT POLICY
+To specify placement rules, first create a placement policy using CREATE PLACEMENT POLICY:

 CREATE PLACEMENT POLICY myplacementpolicy PRIMARY_REGION="us-east-1" REGIONS="us-east-1,us-west-1";

-Then attach the policy to a table or partition using either CREATE TABLE
+Then attach the policy to a table or partition using either CREATE TABLE or ALTER TABLE.
+Then, the placement rules are specified on the table or the partition:

 CREATE TABLE t1 (a INT) PLACEMENT POLICY=myplacementpolicy;